timb-machine-mirrors/CoolerVoid-spock_slaf/README.md

 <img align="left" width="280" height="240" src="https://github.com/CoolerVoid/spock_slaf/blob/main/doc/spock_slaf_logo.png">
 My beginning purpose in this project is to protect any binary that has communication with TLS using OpenSSL resources.

+Features
+---
+* Action to Block, log and detect security anomalies like SQL injection, XSS, path traversal from SSL_read() function(get input buffers).
+* Capacity to run in any programme that uses the OpenSSL library.
+* If detect anomaly in TLS context, Spock saves the IP address of the attacker, date time and attack "payload" register in log file "spock_agressors.log".

 ## Video demo

 https://www.youtube.com/watch?v=Lm3kpA-NZnE